aldrinjenson/twitter-profile-analysis/readme.md

 streamlit run app.py
 ```

 - Open your web browser and go to the provided local URL (usually http://localhost:8501).
+This may take some time to download a few pre-trained models on first load.
 - Enter a Twitter profile URL or username in the input field.
 - Click the "Analyze" button to start the analysis process.
 - Explore the sentiment analysis, emotion analysis, metadata report, and noun processor results in the app's interface.